 This curiosity can be satiated in a plethora of ways.
 From art galleries and concerts, to fan events and

 panels with authors, artists, spokespeople, and celebrities.
 The panels, particularly, are unique because they are often run by fans—whether in the style of fan Q&A or simple insightful commentary by fan sites or groups.
 Each panel is set into sections or “tracks” dedicated to particular trades or communities (e.g., science fiction writing or anime), making it easy for fans to follow what they want to be involved with.
 I attended a panel with writer Jim Butcher, whom I did not know prior to the convention.
 Despite my lack of knowledge, I still learned much about writing and world creation.
 His openness and ability to tell narrative was enthralling.
-In retrospect, I found Butcher effective because of his vehement attitude towards his subject matter; he, too, was a fan.
-Of world creation and character development.
-Of fantasy and exploration.
+In retrospect, I found Butcher effective because of his vehement attitude towards his subject matter; he too was a fan.
+He geeked out over world creation and character development.
+Over fantasy and exploration.
 He was not there to pitch his books.
 He was there to have a discussion.

 E3, on the other hand, has not been growing.
 While it is still a heavy name in the gaming industry, its industry-exclusive attendance numbers have fluctuated over the years.
 E3, initially, was for the fans—despite being a trade convention.
-It opened its doors; if you had words and could travel you could go.
-But, in 2006, it shut its doors and became invite only.
+It had open doors; if you had words and could travel you could go.
+But in 2006 it shut its doors and became invite only.